 The demonization of German-Americans took perhaps its ugliest turn in Collinsville, Illinois on Wednesday, April 4, 1918, when a German immigrant, Robert Prager, was lynched.

 Germantown, Nebraska, was renamed Garland after a local soldier who died in the war.
 East Germantown, Indiana, was changed to Pershing; Berlin, Iowa, became Lincoln.
-Berlin, Michigan, became Marne (named after the Second Battle of the Marne).
+Berlin, Michigan, later became Marne (named after the Second Battle of the Marne) in 1919.

 Some Americans even advocated ridding orchestras of music by German composers like Bach, Beethoven, and Mozart.